SOLD! Harvest Reaper III

 Essentially, exhibiting is limited to the associate and full members of Salcombe Art Club.
 Full members are invited to display up to five of their works in the Summer Exhibition.
 This is me with some of mine:

 Full – and associate – members may also book a week or more in the Little Studio.
-My one-man show commences on 28 May.
-In the Little Studio also, our teachers exhibit material of works produced by the various class groups; this inspires other club members to enroll for classes during the winter months.
+In the Little Studio also, our teachers exhibit material of works produced by the various class groups; this inspires other club members to enrol for classes during the winter months.

 For more information about Salcombe Art Club, visit their website.